FarahIbrar/CFG-SQL-Deloitte/README.md

 ---

 ### What I Enjoyed the Most
-The part I enjoyed the most was working on the CCDXI (Code Cricket XI) Database Project.
+The part I enjoyed the most was working on the CCXI (Code Cricket XI) Database Project.
 It was fascinating to manage and analyze cricket-related data, creating complex queries, and ensuring data integrity with triggers and stored procedures.
 This practical application of advanced SQL techniques was both challenging and rewarding.

 ---